Saxon (band): Power & the Glory and EMI years (1983–1987)

 In late 1983, Saxon left Carrere and signed with EMI Records in 1984, with their first release on the label being Crusader.
 Though still heavy, critics felt the album had a more commercial sound, and fans began to wonder what direction the band was taking.
 Despite its commercial sound, the title track became a fan favourite.
 The album sold over two million copies and the 1984 world tour "The World Crusade" was a success both in Europe and America.
-In the US, the band toured with Accept as their special guests, as well as supporting Mötley Crüe for some shows of a year long tour.
+In the US, the band toured with Accept as their special guests, as well as supporting Mötley Crüe for some shows of a yearlong tour.

 With the release of Innocence Is No Excuse in 1985, the band continued to take a more commercial direction, and this divided fans as the band's once raw, heavy sound had been watered down for the large US market.
 A huge sold out world tour in support of the album followed, but tensions began to appear within the band and, by early 1986, bassist Steve Dawson was fired, and Saxon was forced to record their eighth studio album Rock the Nations without a replacement.
 With Elton John making guest appearances as pianist on two tracks, and Byford recording the bass parts, the album charted higher than its predecessor and was considered a success.
 They hired bassist Paul Johnson to play for the band's European arena tour that followed.
 In the summer of 1986, Saxon headlined the Reading Festival and toured the United States.

 In 1987, the band took time off from the constant touring and recording that had begun in the mid 1970s, and only a minor tour of the U.S. and Canada was scheduled.
 In early 1987, Nigel Glockler left the band and was replaced by Nigel Durham.